 He has written numerous essays on the historical and prophetic books of the Hebrew Bible in which he explores the ways in which ancient Israelites construed their past and the significance of these images of the past for them.
 His recent work has focused, though not exclusively, in matters of Social Memory in late Persian/early Hellenistic Israel.
 For more information about Ben Zvi's research, click publications.

-Currently he serves as the President of the European Association of Biblical Studies and as a Member of Council in the Society of Biblical Literature.
+He has served as President of the European Association of Biblical Studies (EABS; 2016-2018), and currently serves as a Member of Council in the Society of Biblical Literature.
 He served as President of the Canadian Society of Biblical Studies (CSBS; 2000-2001) and of the Pacific Northwest American Academy of Religion/Society of Biblical Literature (1995-1996).
 He was the first Chair of the International Cooperation Initiative (ICI) of the Society of Biblical Literature (SBL) (2006-2013).